 At present, Quby uses a centralised, cloud-based model for its storage analysis.
 But Oliveira expects that to change, as technology matures.

 “The internet of things can potentially make our lives better on its own, but things get much more interesting when you can proactively help your customers by using data – that’s where the machine learning and our data journey begins,” he says.

-To fix this, HHP built a data warehouse using technology from supplier Wherescape.
+To fix this, Hall Hunter Partnership built a data warehouse using technology from supplier Wherescape.
 This has cut the response time for reports to seconds.

-And, although the instinct for IoT projects is often to add more physical storage, HHB found it could work with existing infrastructure and save summaries from the real-time analysis, rather than the original transactional tables.
+Although the instinct for IoT projects is often to add more physical storage, Hall Hunter Partnership found it could work with existing infrastructure and save summaries from the real-time analysis, rather than the original transactional tables.
 And it gives the fruit producer scope to sample more climate data in the future.